Pacific herring: Life cycle

 Pacific herring prefer spawning locations in sheltered bays and estuaries.
 Along the American Pacific Coast, some of the principal areas are San Francisco Bay, Richardson Bay, Tomales Bay and Humboldt Bay.
 Adult males and females make their way from the open ocean to bays and coves around November or December, although in the far north of the range, these dates may be somewhat later.
 Conditions that trigger spawning are not altogether clear, but after spending weeks congregating in the deeper channels, both males and females will begin to enter shallower inter-tidal or sub-tidal waters.
 Submerged vegetation, especially eelgrass, is a preferred substrate for oviposition.
 A single female may lay as many as 20,000 eggs in one spawn following ventral contact with submerged substrates.
 However, the juvenile survival rate is only about one resultant adult per ten thousand eggs, due to high predation by numerous other species.

 The precise staging of spawning is not understood, although some researchers suggest the male initiates the process by release of milt, which has a pheromone that stimulates the female to begin oviposition.
 The behavior seems to be collective so that an entire school may spawn in the period of a few hours, producing an egg density of up to 6,000,000 eggs per square meter.
 The fertilized spherical eggs, measuring 1.2 to 1.5 millimeters in diameter, incubate for approximately ten days in estuarine waters that are about 10 degrees Celsius.
 Eggs and juveniles are subject to heavy predation.

 Fisheries

-Historically the Pacific herring has been an important species, due to its productive abilities to generate significant species biomass.
-Biomass estimates have been performed by scuba divers from the Alaska Department of Fish and Game since 1975 but the estimates remain highly variable.
+Pacific herring fisheries (fishing grounds) had been sustainably exploited by indigenous people for millennia, not only on the Pacific Coasts of North America, but in Japan and the Russian Far East.
+In all these cases, industrial fishing for herring oil and fertilizer has encroached or seized these fishing areas, leading to collapses in the fish stock.

+The Ainu of Ezo (now Hokkaido) caught herring using basic dip nets (hand nets), but Japanese fishermen during the late Edo Period into Meiji Era began to operate increasingly large-scaled capture of herring in these grounds, first using gillnets and later "pound nets" (or traps).
+Intensive fishing resulted in the so-called "Million-Ton Era" of the late nineteenth century onward.
+Herring fishery near Hokkaido collapsed in the late 1950s.